Milton Leaves At Least 16 Dead, Millions Without Power In Florida - UrduPoint

 Siesta Key, (APP - UrduPoint / Pakistan Point News - 12th Oct, 2024) The death toll from Hurricane Milton has risen to at least 16, officials in Florida said Friday, and millions were still without power as residents began the painful process of piecing their lives back together.

-More than two million households and businesses were still without power, officials said, and some areas in the path that the monster storm blasted through the state remained flooded.
+More than two million households and businesses were still without power, officials said, and some areas in the monster storm's path through the state remained flooded.

 "There's places where water is continuing to rise," Governor Ron DeSantis warned on Friday.
-But while the storm was "significant," he said, "thankfully this was not the worst-case scenario."
+But while the storm was "significant," he said.

 In a White House briefing, US President Joe Biden said experts estimated the cost of storm damage at $50 billion.